Lady Slippers Orchid (Paphiopedilum Orchid) Care Indoors: Water, Soil, Fertilizer, Propagation

 Are you looking to add Lady Slippers Orchids to your collection?
 You may obtain them online from Etsy (Link to Etsy).

-Lady Slippers Orchids (Paphiopedilum Orchids) flourish in bright to moderate indirect light, average warmth of 15-290C, humidity of 60-80% and consistently moist, fertile, well-drained, orchid's potting soil coupled with regular feeding during the growing season.
+To care for Paphiopedilum Orchids indoors, provide bright to moderate indirect light, warmth of 15-290C, humidity of 60-80% and consistently moist, fertile, well-drained orchid's soil coupled with regular feeding in the growing season.

 Lady Slippers Orchid, Paphiopedilum Orchid